IreneRSun/BugTracker/Wiki/SRS/FR.md

 Beneath the statistics, projects that the user is a part of are displayed, and clicking on a project directs the user to the corresponding project's dashboard.
 If the user is not part of any projects, then under the projects section is the message "Create a new project or join one".
 The searchbar at the top of the page allows user to search for projects.
+To the right of the searchbar, there is a New Project button, which allows the user to create a new project.

 ### My Profile Page
 This page displays the user's profile information, which includes the user's username and profile photo.